N3onNarwhal/Ticket-Booking-System/README.md

 # Ticket-Booking-System
-This is a ticket booking system for a movie theater auditorium.
+This is a ticket booking system for a movie theater auditorium that uses linked lists to store data.
-The program was developed using Visual Studio Code, and it is coded in Java.

 The terminal is used to accept user input and print a final report including total sales, number of seats, etc.
 The final auditorium is printed to "A1.txt".